 There are multiple reasons why completing the update is critical:

-• Client Confidence & Opportunities: A strong safety record and up-to-date documentation can enhance a supplier’s credibility, potentially opening doors to new contracts and partnerships.
+- Client Confidence & Opportunities: A strong safety record and up-to-date documentation can build trust with clients, potentially opening doors to new contracts and partnerships.

 5. What happens if a supplier misses the deadline?

-• Temporary Suspension from Supplier Networks: Until the required documents are submitted and reviewed, the supplier will not be considered compliant.
+- Temporary Suspension from Client Networks: Until the required documents are submitted and reviewed, the supplier will not be considered compliant.

-To regain compliant status, suppliers must submit all required documentation and undergo a compliance review.
-However, even after completing the update, compliance is not guaranteed — suppliers must still meet safety and regulatory standards.
+To regain compliant status, suppliers must submit all required data documentation and undergo a compliance review.

 6. How does a supplier begin the update process?